 Example: Get Started

-This campaign from Audible is a classic “get started” welcome email.
-The user has already paid for the service or signed up for a trial, so Audible wants her to listen to her first audiobook.
+For example, Audible has a classic “get started” welcome email.
+The user has already paid for the service or signed up for a trial, so Audible wants the customer to listen to their first audiobook.

 Welcome email special offers don’t have to be big.
-This welcome email from Teva includes a modest 10%-off coupon for new email list subscribers.
+For example, Teva sends a welcome email which includes a modest 10%-off coupon for new email list subscribers.

-This welcome email keeps the copy short and sweet (and gives you a hint on how to pronounce their brand name).
+This welcome email keeps the copy short and sweet.
 It even includes examples of their popular styles, which were possibly the reason you signed up in the first place.